PLAN 672: Urban Data Analytics in R

 Deadlines & Extension Requests

-Completed lab session materials are due by the end of lab (6 PM) in Canvas You only need to submit one lab work for each topic.
+Completed lab session materials are due by the end of lab (8 PM) in MS Teams.
+You only need to submit one lab work for each topic.

-Homework assigned for the week is due on the deadline specified in Canvas
+Homework assigned for the week is due on the deadline specified in MS Teams

 If there is a reason to extend the deadline for the entire class, please discuss with me at least a week ahead and make a cogent case.